Mahantesh-Pattadkal-1993/Profile-WebPage.github.io/_teaching/2014-spring-teaching-1.md

 5. **Is it classification or regression?**

-It is used for classification as it provides information on the probabality of a positive event in a binary classification scenario.
+    It’s a regression algorithm used for classification using a logistic classifier using a threshold.
+For Multi class we use a one vs rest mechanism over the same

 6. **Is it high bias or high variance model?**